siduction/sidu-manual/data/en/0523-lamp-php_en.md

 </IfModule>
 ~~~

-Nothing stands in the way of using PHP, because the value *index.php* is included.
+Nothing stands in the way of using PHP, because the value *"index.php"* is included.

 ### PHP configuration

-The directory **/etc/php/7.x/** contains the configuration sorted by the available interfaces.
+The directory `/etc/php/7.x/` contains the configuration sorted by the available interfaces.
 The output shows the state after the initial installation.

 ~~~